 When teenagers first get their driver’s license, they naturally are excited to hit the road.
 For many teens, driving is their first taste of freedom.
 However, teens are incredibly inexperienced and more likely to take risks while driving.
-Consequently, teen driving car accidents in Tampa can be severe.
-If your teenager was in a car accident that was caused by the negligence of another teenager, our law firm can help.
+Consequently, a teen driver car accident in Tampa can be severe.
+If your teen was injured in a car accident that was caused by the negligence of another driver, our law firm can help.

 Teenagers are some of the most dangerous drivers on the road because they are inexperienced and more likely to drive while distracted.
 Many young drivers choose to text and drive.
 This is dangerous for all motorists, but particularly for new drivers with less skill.